What to Expect at Holy Wisdom Orthodox Church

 and the noteworthy hymn “O Gladsome Light” which Saint John Chrysostom

-in the fourth century referred to as an “ancient Christian Hymn,” with
+referred to in the fourth century as an “ancient Christian Hymn” with

 its roots in the Old Testament Jewish evening Synagogue Service.